-The flexibility of online courses can seem attractive to students, but they may not be aware of just how different online learning can be from a classroom setting, Anna Helhoski writes for NerdWallet.
+The flexibility of online courses can seem attractive to students, but they may not be aware of just how different online learning can be from a classroom setting, Anna Helhoski wrote for NerdWallet in 2019.

 Helhoski rounds up five things students need to succeed in an online program:

 1: The right mindset.
 What makes online learning so flexible is that classes tend to be more independent and autonomous—but this also means students need to be more self-motivated.
 Finding the time and motivation can be doubly challenging for online students because they tend to be older and juggle more responsibilities than traditional undergrads.

 2: The right technology.
 It’s not enough to have an iPhone or iPad, says Lynne Lander Fleisher, director of Clarion University Online.
 Experts say students really do need access to a computer and may also need the ability to download course-specific software.
 This can present an overwhelming obstacle for students who don’t have computers or internet access at home.